-Ambitious about Autism Schools Trust's Finance and Resources Committee met regularly during the year providing scrutiny and monitoring of the financial position of the Rise School.
+The Trust's Finance and Resources Committee met regularly during the year providing scrutiny and monitoring of the financial position of the Rise School.

 As a growing school, rigorous management of the Rise School budget was necessary to ensure the operational flexibility required in the first few years as well as to ensure that its existence was financially sustainable.
-The Rise School finished the year with a surplus due to higher pupil numbers and prudent financial management.
+The Rise School finished the year with a surplus due to higher pupil numbers and good financial management.
 As a new school, it is key that the School builds a reserve to fund working capital and risk.
-Members of the Finance and Resource Committee also provided scrutiny and challenge during the budget building process for 2018/19.
+Members of the Finance and Resources Committee also provided scrutiny and challenge during the budget building process for 2019/20.